 Note: Information contained in this Family Guide may be updated throughout the year.
-For the most up to date version, please visiten roll. bright horizons. com.
-Additionally, and the properties of the propertinformation may differ due to individual state licensing regulations and center-specific policies.
+For the most up to date version, please visit enroll.brighthorizons.com.
+Additionally, information may differ due to individual state licensing regulations and center-specific policies.
 This information will be shared with you by center management.